okasag/orf/README.md

 # orf: ordered random forests

-An Implementation of the Ordered Random Forest Algorithm as in Lechner & Okasa (2019) and other related estimators for discrete choice models based on the random forest algorithm.
+An implementation of the Ordered Forest estimator as in Lechner & Okasa (2019).
+The Ordered Forest flexibly estimates the conditional probabilities of models with ordered categorical outcomes (so-called ordered choice models).
-These include models with ordered, multinomial as well as binary response.
-Standard random forest estimator for continuous response is implemented, too.
-All the forest based algorithms rely on the fast C++ forest implementation from the ranger package.
-Additionally to common implementations the orf package provides functions for estimating forest weights as well as marginal effects and thus provides similar output as in standard econometric models for ordered choice.
+Additionally to common machine learning algorithms the orf package provides functions for estimating marginal effects as well as statistical inference thereof and thus provides similar output as in standard econometric models for ordered choice.
+The core forest algorithm relies on the fast C++ forest implementation from the ranger package.

 ## author